 With whom will it be shared?

-With your consent we will share your personal information to our data processor ‘Mail Chimp’, they help us send out emails and stay abreast of out subscriptions for consent to receive emails from our followers.
-Mail Chimp are committed to being GDPR compliant as thieir website states.
+With your consent, we will share your personal information with our data processor ‘Mail Chimp’, they help us send out emails and stay abreast of out subscriptions for consent to receive emails from our followers.
+Mail Chimp is committed to being GDPR compliant as their website states.

 Personal Information and Rights